 Atlantic cod are found in the cold waters of the Atlantic Ocean.
 They can be found in plentiful supply of the shores of Massachusetts and Maine, and as far south as North Carolina.

-Atlantic cod prefer to stick near sandy/rocky/shell bottoms at depths up to 1,200 feet deep.
+Atlantic cod prefer to stick near sandy/rocky/shell bottoms at depths up to 1,200 feet deep, but are typically fished a depths between 30 and 500 feet.
 Their migratory tendencies vary.

 The following are habitats where you can catch Atlantic Cod: